ibm-cloud-docs/citrix-netscaler-vpx/hsm-establish-ntl.md

 Be advised that the trust link requires TCP port 1792 to be accessible in both the NTLS and NTLA (bidirectional) protocols.
 This arrangement guarantees all processes and utilities work correctly.

-To establish your NTL, perform the following procedure:
+To establish your NTL, follow these steps:

 1. Go to the directory `/var/safenet/safenet/lunaclient/bin` and create the certificate by using the VTL utility.